 Extreme poverty is defined as living below the global extreme poverty line, set at $2.15 per day.
-In 2019, 9% of the world’s population—701 million people—lived in extreme poverty, compared to almost 30% in 2000, according to the latest data from the World Bank.
-This means that over 1.1 billion people have escaped extreme poverty over the past two decades.
+In 2024, it is estimated that 8.5% of the world’s population—692 million people—lived in extreme poverty, according to the latest data from the World Bank.

 Most regions have made progress in reducing extreme poverty

 Since the start of the millennium, all regions except the Middle East & North Africa have seen declining shares of people living in extreme poverty.
-The largest reductions have come in East Asia and the Pacific, where the poverty rate has declined from 40% in 2000 to just over 1% in 2019.
+The largest reductions have come in East Asia and the Pacific, where the poverty rate has declined from 40% in 2000 to under 1% in 2022.

-Despite the overall global progress, over a third of the population in Sub-Saharan Africa lived in extreme poverty in 2019.
-The region accounts for almost 400 million—57%— of the global population living in extreme poverty.
+Despite the overall global progress, it is estimated that over a third of the population in Sub-Saharan Africa lived in extreme poverty in 2024.
+The region accounts for over 400 million of the global population living in extreme poverty.

 Almost all countries with high extreme poverty rates are in Sub-Saharan Africa

-India, Nigeria, and the Democratic Republic of the Congo are the three countries with the highest number of people living in extreme poverty.
+Democratic Republic of the Congo (73M), Nigeria (62M) and India (52M) are the three countries with the highest number of people living in extreme poverty.

 About the data